nslavov/nikolai/_posts/2022-10-11-Objective-results-from-subjective-approaches.md

 <!-- Scientific results must be objective, but the approaches leading to objective results can be subjective. -->

 <p class="intro"><span class="dropcap">S</span>cientific results must be objective.
 Yet, the approaches leading to objective results can reflect subjective points of view.
-The problems we [choose](https://blog.slavovlab.net/2013/09/26/the-best-projects-are-least-obvious/) and the strategies we use often reflect our personal, idiosyncratic perspectives.
+The problems we <a href="https://blog.slavovlab.net/2013/09/26/the-best-projects-are-least-obvious/" Title="The Best Projects Are Least Obvious">choose</a> and the strategies we use often reflect our personal, idiosyncratic perspectives.
 The exact combination of experiments, logic and analysis leading to a scientific discovery often depends on the experiences and inclinations of the researchers.
 That is a key reason why scientific research benefits from diverse perspectives.
 </p>